-- I do not consider that the relief sought for PC71 for urban development outside of the FDA will provide significant additional development capacity to the Greater Christchurch urban environment, and I do not consider that the proposal will meet the other requirements of Policy 8 of the NPS-UD.
-In my view, this assessment means that PC71 does not qualify for responsive decision-making under Policy 8 of the NPS-UD. - Notwithstanding this, I consider that the avoid framework established by Chapter 6 of the CRPS, which must be given effect to in this case, requires that the portion of the plan change site outside of the FDA be declined.
-Taking into account the statutory framework for the consideration of plan change requests, I consider the Rural Inner Plains Zone to be the most appropriate zone to achieve the objectives of the SDP and the higher order planning documents, where the site is located within the Airport Noise Contour, or not otherwise provided for in relation in Map A of the CRPS.
+- 168. While I accept that PC68 will provide a relatively significant number of new dwellings, I do not consider that the proposal overall will provide 'significant additional development capacity' in a way that satisfies Policy 8 of the NPS-UD, in particular by not delivering a well-functioning urban environment.
+In my view, this assessment means that PC68 does not qualify for responsive decision-making under Policy 8 of the NPS-UD. - 169.
+Notwithstanding this, I consider that the avoidance framework established by Chapter 6 of the CRPS, which must be given effect to in this case, requires the plan change be declined.
+Taking into account the statutory framework for the consideration of plan change requests, I consider the Rural Inner Plains Zone to be the most appropriate zone to achieve the objectives of the SDP and the higher order planning documents. - 170.
+As a result, I consider that the PC68 request should be refused.